 226. Russia in Revolution from Lenin to Putin.
 (S) (E)

 Covers major historical developments in Russia and the Soviet Union from revolutionary era of 1905 to the present.
 Traces evolution of new political, social, and cultural identities and re-formulation and dismantling of old ones during the Soviet era and beyond.
 Schrader

 Examines the history of the Islamic world from the rise of Islam through the early modern period (circa 1800 CE), with a focus on the emergence and evolution of Muslim institutions, the material culture of Muslim societies, and the major political and social changes that have shaped the Islamic world.
-Yousef
+Yousef, Baun

 Survey of Latin America from pre-Conquest times to the present.
 Begins with historical backgrounds of indigenous societies as well as Spain, Portugal, and Africa before 1492, followed by an examination of the conquest and colonial period through independence.
 The course focuses on the contributions of these major cultural groups in the formation of colonial Latin American society and culture.
 Shelton

-  Focuses on comparative history and political economy, U.S.-Latin American relations and cultural forces.
-The course introduces students to the major trends, problems and forces that have shaped current-day Latin American societies since the late colonial period.
+Focuses on comparative history and political economy, U.S.-Latin American relations, and cultural forces.
+The course introduces students to the major trends, problems, and forces that have shaped current-day Latin American societies since the late colonial period.
 A focus on case studies is complemented by an examination of broad patterns of change in Latin America as a whole.
 Shelton